sdx0112/Chinese-Topic-Modelling/README.md

 - Scalability issue: The quota limitation of the OpenAI API posed a challenge for scaling up the experiments.
 - Data privacy issue: The sensitivity of the meeting note data prevented the use of certain methods that require sending data to external APIs.

-P-tuning of `ChatGLM2-6B` on a small sample set demonstrated significant improvement, and the model can be deployed locally.
+P-tuning of `ChatGLM2-6B` on a small sample set achieves 66.7% of the performance of `GPT-4`.
-This approach holds great promise for various applications.
+The notable improvement shown by `ChatGLM2-6B`, despite its size being approximately `3.4%` of `ChatGPT`, along with its suitability for local deployment, highlights the immense potential of this approach for a wide range of applications.

 For topic extraction, I compared LDA, summarizer and LLMs.
 The comparative analysis revealed that LLMs, especially `GPT-4`, produced the most favorable results for topic extraction.